 Tahini–a brownish creamy paste made of toasted sesame seeds– is a staple of Middle Eastern and Eastern Mediterranean pantries.

 Perhaps the most familiar use of the earthy sesame paste here in the United States is in dips like hummus.
 But the classic, and purist application of tahini is in tahini sauce–a versatile condiment that makes a regular appearance on the Middle Eastern table.
 Think a bowl of basic tahini sauce accompanied with pita bread, for example.
-As a starter served with other mezze and salads; or even as a topping to jazz up sandwiches and wraps.
+As a starter served with other mezze and salads; or even as a topping to your grilled shawarma or to jazz up sandwiches!

 Today’s tahini sauce recipe is one often served in Egypt’s local restaurants where they call it tahini baqdoonis or tahini with parsley.
 The garlic and the tang of the lime juice balance out the warm, mellow sesame paste.
 You can certainly omit the parsley for a more basic tahini sauce, but I think it adds a pop of fresh flavor, waking everything up!
 Also, fresh mint or dill can be used in place of the parsley.